-I don't talk too details about SMART goal here and you can easy to find it via google.
+I don't talk to details about the SMART goal here and you can easy to find it via google.
 The crucial thing is that you should set a goal before testing.

-A common problem is that people go out and talk with customer, or they launch an facebook ad to receive feedback on their new product.
-However, if they don't have goal, what the outcome can be just like
+A common problem is that people go out and talk with customers, or they launch a Facebook ad to receive feedback on their new product.
+However, if they don't have a goal, what the outcome can be just like

 “Ya, they say its good, they love”, but how many you talked